 The lenticular or discus form (a squashed instead of elongated sphere), often equated with futuristic ‘flying saucers’, is an alternative relatively low aerodynamic drag way for aerostats to be shaped that retains omni-directional (O-D) characteristics; desirable for numerous applications that need aircraft heading, attitude and geostationary position to be held.

-Dirigible LTA aircraft with a lenticular aerostat thus more easily may be configured as geostationary platforms, aerial cranes, patrollers, cruisers and transport types in an efficient/economic way to perform duties similar to helicopters, but with long endurance (perhaps months) underway and with outsized heavy payload capability that people only dream about at the moment (perhaps 1000 tonne in the future).
+Dirigible LTA-aircraft with a lenticular aerostat thus more easily may be configured as geostationary platforms, aerial-cranes, patrollers, cruisers and transport types in an efficient/economic way to perform duties similar to helicopters, but with long endurance (perhaps months) underway and with outsized heavy payload capability that people only dream about at the moment (perhaps 1000 tonne payloads in the future).

 Lenticular Aerostat Capabilities

 The lenticular form also has good capability to develop aerodynamic lift (like newly proposed hybrid airships) and its upper surface, which is large, is ideal for solar power technology.

 Other major advantages for airships designed with a lenticular aerostat (depending on configuration) are:

 - Ability to be fixed when moored – instead of swinging around a mast

 - Ease of mooring and cloaking at low level for storm or other adverse weather protection

 - Ability to inflate/assemble and be maintained at open air sites without a hangar

 - Ability to be operated either as a simple balloon or airship at any stage from launch to capture